December 10, 2018

 November 25, 2018

-Just this year, Duke’s Office of Licensing and Ventures helped create 16 new startups, had 329 invention disclosures, and over $51 million in revenue–all of which made possible with the help of a little-known law passed nearly four decades ago.
+Just this year, Duke’s Office of Translation and Commercialization helped create 16 new startups, had 329 invention disclosures, and over $51 million in revenue–all of which made possible with the help of a little-known law passed nearly four decades ago.

 During the 1960’s and 70’s, the US government held a tight grip on American innovation by automatically claiming ownership of new ideas, patents, and innovations being pumped out of its’ universities.
 More than 60% of academic research was funded by the government, creating a system where research was primarily government funded, and anything produced by the research government-owned.